Changolaxtra/Changolaxtra/README.md

 Experienced in 🚀 :
 - Development of large and complex enterprise web solutions.
 - Code Standards, Refactoring and best practices.
-- Migrations
-- System Design
+- System Design and Migrations

 Strength 💪 : Curious and proactive to work with new technologies, self-organized, easy to teach others and focused on success.